House Titles

 To the Secretariat of the Prince Bradley Foundation,

-I am writing to express my interest in the humanitarian efforts led by the Prince Bradley Foundation, particularly the initiatives established in honor of H.I.R.H.
+I am writing to express my interest in the humanitarian efforts led by the Prince Bradley Foundation, particularly the initiatives established in honour of H.I.R.H.
 Princess Christine Förnbacher.

 Respectfully,